Igglybuff/awesome-piracy/readme.md

 - [/r/datacurator](https://www.reddit.com/r/datacurator/) Subreddit for discussion about the curation of digital data.
 Be it sorting, file formats, file encoding, best practices, discussion of your setup, tips and tricks, asking for help etc.

 ## Mobile Apps
+- [AdAway](https://adaway.org/) An open source ad blocker for Android using the hosts file.
+It needs ROOT access
+- [NewPipe](https://newpipe.schabi.org/) The original YouTube experience without annoying ads and questionable permissions
 - [nzb360](http://nzb360.com/) :star2: nzb360 is a full-featured NZB manager that focuses on providing the best experience possible for controlling all of your Usenet needs.
 - [Ombi](https://play.google.com/store/apps/details?id=com.tidusjar.Ombi) Companion app for Ombi to request Plex content
 - [Tautulli Remote](https://play.google.com/store/apps/details?id=com.williamcomartin.plexpyremote) Mobile version of Tautilli for monitoring Plex on the go